How do I apply for a degree?

 Do you consider mature applicants?

 We encourage applications from mature applicants.
 We deal with all such applications on a case by case basis, although normally we would be looking for applicants to have pursued further study or professional qualifications since leaving school, or to have undertaken an Access course.
 An interview might be required.

 What about international students?

 Is there an opportunity to study abroad?

 All students in the School of Politics and International Relations can apply to go abroad.
-You can either choose to go on a Universitas 21 or an Erasmus scheme.
 Find out more about studying abroad.

 Can I defer my study?

 We are normally quite happy for students to defer their entry to the university.

 All applicants who are offered a place receive an invitation to an offer-holder day.

 The university also holds campus-wide open days, at which representatives from the School of Politics and International Relations participate.
 There are also a series of mini open days, and again, members of the school participate in these.